-Egg Roll in a Bowl is a quick and easy, homemade Chinese takeout recipe that contains all the ingredients of an egg roll, except the wrapper.
+Egg Roll in a Bowl is a quick and easy, homemade Chinese takeout meal that contains all the ingredients of an egg roll, except the wrapper.
 Also known as crack slaw, this Asian inspired recipe is ready in under 30 minutes.
 Great for a low carb lunch or dinner.
 Better than takeout is why we love this easy healthy meal!

 Quick Note: This post contains affiliate links to my personal favorite items.
 If you make a purchase, I’ll receive a small commission, which helps me keep this blog up and running, at no extra cost to you.
 Please read my disclosure statement for details.
 Thank you.

 Welcome to My Kitchen Serenity!
-We love this egg roll in a bowl recipe because it’s a quick and healthy meal that’s ready in under 30 minutes.
+We love this egg roll in a bowl because it’s a quick and healthy meal that’s ready in under 30 minutes.
 The leftovers are wonderful the next day, too.
 That’s IF you have any left!
 And I also want to throw out there that this recipe is terrific for meal prep.
 Now, let’s talk more about this Egg Roll in a Bowl Recipe!

 We’re on the Egg Roll in a Bowl bandwagon and you should be, too!
 Why?
 It’s just as delicious as any Chinese takeout meal but with that homemade appeal.
 You know exactly what you’re eating because you handpicked each of the ingredients yourself.
 Plus, with the cost of one takeout meal, compared to the cost of this recipe which makes 6 servings, you’re saving money because you’ll have leftovers for the next day (or two).
 If it’s not all eaten the very same day, lol.